 OneWeb is a planned satellite internet constellation with the goal of providing internet coverage to the entire globe.
 Similar to SpaceX’s Starlink, the OneWeb constellation aims to deliver semi-low-latency internet to locations where ground-based internet is unreliable or unavailable.

-OneWeb plans to have 648 satellites in their constellation, providing them with the 600 satellites needed for global coverage and an additional 48 on-orbit spares in case a satellite fails.
+OneWeb plans to have 648 satellites in its constellation, providing them with the 600 satellites needed for global coverage and an additional 48 on-orbit spares in case a satellite fails.
 These satellites are in a 1,200 km low-Earth polar orbit, which is significantly lower than the global internet services available today.
 The current satellite internet solutions orbit 35,786 km above the Earth, in geostationary orbit.
-However, the orbit of OneWeb’s satellites is still significantly higher than the 550 km orbit that SpaceX’s Starlink satellites use.
+However, the orbit of OneWeb’s satellites is still significantly higher than the ~550 km orbit that SpaceX’s Starlink satellites use.
 OneWeb is expecting the final 648 satellite constellation to provide download speeds of roughly 50 Mb/s.

 The constellation consists of 18 orbital planes, with 36 satellites in each plane.
-However, in May of 2020, OneWeb submitted an application to the FCC, requesting to increase their constellation size to 48,000 satellites.
+However, in May 2020, OneWeb submitted an application to the FCC, requesting to increase its constellation size to 48,000 satellites.
 OneWeb has also announced that the second generation of the OneWeb network will be a global navigation satellite system (GNSS), like GPS.

 What Is A OneWeb Satellite?